vilophone/ytdl/README.md

     - cd ~/ytdl ; ./rebuild.sh

+###### Auto-Skip Overwrite & 'song - artist' Output
+Paste the following into the terminal:
+    - vim ~/.config/spotdl/config.yml
+    - change line 10 to the following:
+        - output_file: '{track-name} - {artist}.{output-ext}'
+    - change line 11 to the following:
+        - overwrite: skip

 ###### Auto-Starting:

 Add the following to the bottom of the .bashrc file for autostartup on terminal opening (optional):